Cup-of-Code/pico-w/sensor-examples/P23_LDR_Photo_Resistor/README.md

 # LDR (Light Dependent Resistor) - Photo Resistor
-The code checks the photoresistor if it returns more than 70 percent darkness, it turns the onboard LED on and prints to the serial port.
-If your photoresistor comes on PCB you do connect it to the signal port directly if not then you need to use a 4.7K ohm pull-up resistor.
+The code checks if the photoresistor returns more than 70 percent darkness, it turns the onboard LED on and prints to the serial port.
+If your photoresistor comes on a PCB you connect it to the signal port directly if not then you need to use a 4.7K ohm pull-up resistor.
 The following diagrams show different connections.

 ![](connection/LDR_Photo_Resistor_bb.png)